schyun9212/Skip-KIRD/README.md

-# KIDR Learning Skipper
+# KIDR Learning Bypasser

-This is a script code for skipping KIRD learning contents.
+This is a script code for bypassing KIRD learning contents.

 If you run the source code, it automatically selects menu on the left and generates an event that sends the pre-entered learning time.